signalfx/signalfx-agent/tests/README.md

 test will try to pull the image from the remote registry).

-For example, the following commands will build the "final" agent image, the dev image, and run the kubernetes tests for the latest K8S version within the dev
+For example, the following commands will build the "final" agent image, the dev image, and run the kubernetes tests with the default options within the dev
 image:
 ```
+% cd <root_of_cloned_repo>
 % make image
 % make dev-image
 % make run-dev-image